dotnet/docs/docs/core/tutorials/using-with-xplat-cli.md

 ms.assetid: be988f09-7349-43b0-97fb-3a703d4587ce
 ---

-# Writing .NET Core console apps using the CLI tools: A step-by-step guide
+# Getting started with .NET Core on Windows/Linux/macOS using the command line

 This guide will show you how to use the .NET Core CLI tooling to build cross-platform console apps.
 It will start with the most basic console app and eventually span multiple projects, including testing.
 You'll add these features step-by-step, building on what you've already seen and built.